Scripped/Roblox-Inventory-Shopper/README.md

 #### AKA LookStealer
 Displays what a ROBLOX user is currently wearing, as well as the urls of these items.

+YALL VERSION 1 AND 2 ARE DEPRECATED, DON'T USE IT!!!
+ONLY USER [VERSION 4](https://www.npmjs.com/package/roblox-inventory-shopper), SORRY FOR THE INCONVENIENCE.
+VERSION 4 IS MUCH FASTER AS WELL

 ## Installation

 Use npm i roblox-inventory-shopper to install LookStealer.